khoulihan/hyh-blog/content/all-my-yields.md

 Future plans include new ways of defining and interacting with sub-graphs, more flexible ways of manipulating variables, built-in variables and meta-data, and better ways of defining characters.

+## Update: Pure Signals

+It occurred to me after posting this that there is an even easier way to achieve this - as long as you don't need to keep any state in the signalling object.
+Because Godot 4 allows you to pass signals and callables, you could just pass the signal to proceed with the signal that initiates the action.
+When the consumer is ready to proceed they can then just call `emit` on it.

+I might still prefer the other way of doing it because `_current_process.proceed()` reads a little better than `_current_process_proceed_signal.emit()`.

 [godot]: https://godotengine.org/ "The game engine you waited for."
 [previous]: {filename}/coroutine-callbacks.md  "Coroutine Callbacks post"
 [github]: https://github.com/khoulihan/godot4-cutscene-graph-editor "Cutscene Graph Editor project on GitHub"